A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 • Search our assisted living directory.

-• If you have friends or family who live in a local assisted living community, ask them about their experience and recommendations.
+• If you have friends or family living in a local assisted living community, ask them about their experience and recommendations.

 How to Find the Right Assisted Living Community

-You can find the right assisted living community by visiting several facilities.
+You can find the right assisted living community by visiting several facilities in person.
 To find communities near you, search the SeniorLiving.org housing directory.
-When touring an assisted living facility, evaluate cleanliness and personal interaction standards.
-Remember, for a high quality of life, it's critical to find a good social match, not just a facility that meets basic needs.
+When touring an assisted living facility, evaluate cleanliness and the personal interaction between residents and each other, as well as with staff.
+Many assisted living facilities publish or provide calendars that let you get a sense of the extra-curricular activities they offer.
+You can also check out weekly menus.
+Remember, for a high quality of life, it’s critical to find a good social match, not just a facility that meets basic needs.

-Visiting assisted living communities will give you a better idea of the social setting, activities, and culture the community fosters.
-Eating a meal at the facility can be a great way to gain an insider's view.
+Visiting prospective communities in person is the only way to get a true “vibe check” of the social setting and culture.
+Eating a meal at the facility can be a great way to gain an insider’s view.
 Arrange an interview over lunch or dinner at the facility, if possible.
-It will also give you insight into the expected menu and food quality if that's particularly important.
-A good alternative is to observe a class or club meeting if they are available.
-It'll give you a better idea of how the residents interact and what activities are available.
+It will also give you insight into the expected menu and food quality, if that’s particularly important.
+A good alternative is to observe a class or club meeting, if available.
+This will provide insights into the social climate in the community and the sorts of activities offered to residents.

 1. How many people live at the facility?
 What is the ratio of caregivers to residents?